The CSMA/CD Mechanism Explained

 Collision Detection

-When two or more devices simultaneously put their frame on the wire at the same time, a collision occurs.
+When two or more devices simultaneously put their frames on the wire, a collision occurs.
 In this situation, the voltage levels on a copper wire or the light frequencies on a fiber wire get messed up.

-For example, if two devices put the same voltage on an electrical wire, the voltage level will be higher than the level when only one device puts its voltage.
-If the devices see a collision for their transmitted frames, they have to resend their frames.
+For example, if two devices put the same voltage on an electrical wire, the voltage will be higher than when only one device is supplying voltage.
+If devices detect a collision with their transmitted frames, they have to resend them.

 collision detection

 When a collision occurs, each device that is transmitting a frame creates a special signal, called a jam signal, on the wire.
-It then waits a small random time period and senses the wire again.
+It then waits for a short, random time and senses the wire again.
 If it senses no frame on the wire, it retransmits its original frame.
 The time period that the device waits is measured in microseconds.
 It can’t be detected by a human.
-Likewise, the time period the device waits is random to help ensure a collision does not occur again when these devices retransmit their frames
+Likewise, the time period the device waits is random to help ensure a collision does not occur again when these devices retransmit their frames.

-Collision seriously affects the throughput.
+A collision seriously affects the throughput.
 Therefore, you should monitor the number of collisions on each network segment.
 The more collisions you experience, the less throughput you’ll get.
-Normally, collisions should be less than one percent of the total traffic.
+Normally, collisions should be less than 1% of total traffic.

 ComputerNetworkingNotes CCNA Study Guide The CSMA/CD Mechanism Explained